sudarshansudarshan/joc/Faq.md

 **3. What is the cost of the workshop?**

-The nominal fee for the workshop is INR 500.
+There is a nominal fee for the workshop.
+Please join the [WhatsApp group](https://chat.whatsapp.com/LUTSifFi44zAoHSzRv80QQ) for more information.

 **4. Who will be conducting the sessions?**